EchoStatements/echostatements.github.io/_posts/2023-02-04-legendre-transform.md

 ![image](legendre_transform/output.gif)

-By thinking about how to move from one of the description to the other, we will see how the Legendre transform emerges.
+By thinking about how to move from one description to the other, we will see how the Legendre transform emerges.
 In doing so, we will build an understanding of the following image, where we go from the orignal convex function (left) to its Legendre transform (right):

 ![image](legendre_transform/static_legendre.png)